groningen-exoatmospheres/jwst-pixelcorrection/README.md

 > ⚠️ **Warning:** Does not work on Windows due to the use of `jwst` For Windows users, use WSL; tested and functional on Fedora 42, should work on other Linux distributions as well.

+> ⚠️ **Disclaimer:** This software is provided "as is", without warranty of any kind.
+Use at your own risk.
+Contributions and bug reports are welcome.